1976 NCAA Division I basketball championship game: Background

-Indiana
+Indiana Hoosiers

 The Hoosiers were coached by Bob Knight, who was in his fifth season with the team.
 Indiana was coming off of a 1974–75 season in which they had a perfect 18–0 record in Big Ten Conference play and remained undefeated overall until losing in the regional finals of the 1975 NCAA Tournament.
 Among the players from the 1974–75 team lost to graduation was Steve Green, the Hoosiers' top scorer.
 However, they retained a veteran core, and the 1975–76 squad had four seniors and one junior included as regular starters.
 Forward Scott May was the Hoosiers' leading scorer in 1975–76, averaging 23.5 points per game.
 Center Kent Benson, the team's leading rebounder with 8.8 rebounds, contributed 17.3 points per game, and forward Tom Abernethy averaged 10.0 points.
 Guard Bob Wilkerson led Indiana with 5.3 assists per game and added 7.8 points, and fellow guard Quinn Buckner posted averages of 8.9 points and 4.2 assists.
 All five players later competed in the National Basketball Association, as did forward Wayne Radford.
 Other players on the Hoosiers' roster included guards Bob Bender, Jim Crews, and Jim Wisman, and forward Rich Valavicius.

 Indiana began the season as the number-one ranked team in the country.
 The team's first game, on November 29, 1975, was against UCLA, the previous season's national champions.
 By a 20-point margin, the Hoosiers opened with a win.
 After an 83–59 win over Florida State, the Hoosiers had two consecutive games against top-15 teams.
 On December 11, against Notre Dame, the Hoosiers withstood a late Fighting Irish rally to post a 63–60 victory.
 Four days later, they were forced into overtime against Kentucky before winning by nine points, 77–68.
 After four wins by margins of over 20 points, the Hoosiers faced 17th-ranked St. John's at Madison Square Garden, winning 76–69.
 Entering the beginning of the Big Ten schedule, Indiana's record stood at 9–0.